advexp/component-advexp.settings-new/README.md

 Save settings in JSON format:

     :::csharp
-	var jsonSettings = jsonPlugin.Settings;
+    var jsonSettings = jsonPlugin.SaveSettingsToJSON();

 Load settings from JSON:

     :::csharp
-	jsonPlugin.Settings = jsonSettings;
+    jsonPlugin.LoadSettingsFromJSON(jsonSettings);

 The JSON parser parameters may be modified by using the parameter:
 *JSONSettingsConfiguration.JsonSerializerSettings*

 The JSON Settings plugin parameters may be modified by using the parameter:
 *JSONSettingsConfiguration.PluginSettings*

 A way of using this plugin may be seen in the component examples:
-Sample.JSONSettings.iOS and Sample.JSONSettings.Android
+Sample.JSONSettings.Android and Sample.JSONSettings.iOS

 #####Previous version support and settings naming

-During the development process, you need to keep in mind that Advexp.Settings version 2.0 and higher, records settings in a different format.
-Reading the parameters formed by the library's previous version is done by utilizing the migration mechanism.
+During the development process, you need to keep in mind that Advexp.Settings version 2.0 and higher records settings in a different format.
 Also, in the new version, a "v2" prefix is automatically added to the setting's name.
-Encrypted parameters (Secure) in the library's Android version are not subject to migration.
-Consequently, the library does not have the capability to read the confidential settings and perform migration from the old version (encrypted SharedPreferences) to the new one (KeyStore).
-You can do that yourself for the simple settings type by reading them from *SharedPreferences* and decrypting them with the help of the *Cryptography* class located in the TDD library project ([here](https://bitbucket.org/advexp/component-advexp.settings/src/833b7ffdcd37244a9082d692117324c32f3b0793/TDD.Android/Cryptography.cs?at=default&fileviewer=file-view-default)).
-For the iOS version, all settings are readable without additional manipulations by the user.
-Also, for the iOS library version, the *SettingsConfiguration.KeyChainPrefixName* configuration parameter is no longer used.
-Previous version support can be turned on by using *SettingsBaseConfiguration.EnableFormatMigration* property.

 #####iOS: The relationship between the settings from Settings App and the settings from Advexp.Settings and using the InAppSettingsKit component

-In order to link the settings from the Settings app with settings from Advexp.Settings, you must ensure that the parameter *Name* in the *SettingAttribute* attribute matches the corresponding identifier in Settings.bundle.
+In order to link the settings from the Settings App with settings from Advexp.Settings, you need to ensure that the parameter name in the *SettingAttribute* attribute matches the corresponding identifier in Settings.bundle.
 In this case, it is not possible to set the parameter *Secure = true*, since the setting must be stored in *NSUserDefaults*.
-When using along with [InAppSettingsKit](https://components.xamarin.com/view/InAppSettingsKit) component, it is enough to maintain identificator compliance.
+When using along with [InAppSettingsKit](https://www.nuget.org/packages/Xamarin.InAppSettingsKit/) component, it is enough to maintain identificator compliance.
 This function is available only for local settings (settings marked by the *SettingAttribute*).
-For a more detailed usage option for this scenario, see the component example.
+Examples: Sample.LocalSettings.iOS and Sample.InAppSettingsKit.iOS.

 #####Description of library classes